For the cake:

-- Sift the dry ingredients (flour, salt and baking powder) together in a bowl, or have them measured and sift them directly over the cake batter.
+- Remove and reserve 1 tablespoon of the flour.
+Sift the rest with the dry ingredients (flour, salt and baking powder) together in a bowl, or have them measured and sift them directly over the cake batter.

 - Add them in 2 parts, alternating with the cream cheese in 1 part.
 That means you start and end with the dry ingredients.

 - Mix and integrate it well, but don't beat much at this point.
 After adding the last part of the flour mixture, you should have most of it not incorporated when you add the berries.
 After adding the flour, cake batters should not be beaten too much as that will develop gluten and toughen the baked cake.

 - Toss blueberries with the reserved tablespoon of flour, add to the batter and combine with a spatula.
 Make sure everything is incorporated, but try not to crush the blueberries.
 There should be no flour spots, but some specks around the berries are fine.
 You should have a thick, smooth batter with berries.

 - Pour the batter into the prepared pan and smooth the top.

 - Bake in the middle rack for about 45 minutes, until it rises, the top cracks and a tester inserted in the middle comes out clean.
 Pound cakes are dense so make sure it's fully baked.
 If the top is browning too quickly but the middle is not done, cover it loosely with a piece of aluminum paper and continue to bake.

 - Cool on a wire rack and remove carefully from the pan, removing the strip of paper.

 - Drizzle the glaze over and let it dry before cutting and eating.